Tricentis/qTest.Charts/README.md

-## Secrets and ConfigMap Change Auto-Reload Updates Architecture using Reloader
+## qTest Secrets and ConfigMap Change Auto-Reload Updates Architecture using Reloader

 The following diagram depicts the workflow of how `stakater/reloader` functions in K8s cluster.